jmcnamara/rust_xlsxwriter/examples/Readme.md

 * app_array_formula.rs - Example of how to use the rust_xlsxwriter to write
   simple array formulas.

+* app_autofit.rs - An example of using a simulated Column Autofit using the rust_xlsxwriter library.

 * app_colors.rs - A sample palette of the the defined colors and user defined RGB colors available in the rust_xlsxwriter library.